Masters in Education Special Option Poverty and Social Inclusion in Education

 The module also engages students in critical analysis of a number of education interventions aimed at addressing socio-economic exclusion including DEIS, the Home-School-Community-Liaison programme and the Incredible Years programme.

-MODULE 3: TOWARDS EQUITY IN EDUCATION WITH CHILDREN’S GEOGRAPHIES, SOCIAL JUSTICE AND CHILDREN’S RIGHTS
+MODULE 3: TOWARDS EQUITY IN EDUCATION WITH CHILDREN’S GEOGRAPHIES, PSYCHOLOGICAL COMMUNICATION APPROACHES, JUSTICE AND CHILDREN’S RIGHTS

 Mathematics and educational disadvantage: The impact of the ‘Number Worlds’ programme on the number knowledge of children in a junior infant class (2005).
 Mullan, Yvonne